-Furthermore, as of base 2010 all indices are aggregational, both in terms of function and by market.
+In addition, as of base 2010, all indices are functionally and geographically aggregated.

 II.
 Sample selection

 One of the most important aspects of the base change process is the updating of the sample.
 To this end, a complete study is carried out of the industrial activities, the basket of products, the weightings and the sample of respondent units, for the purpose of updating its structure and improving its representativeness.